-Section 15.
+Section 15. a.
 Employees who have more than one year of service since their most recent date of hire and use no sick leave in an entire leave calendar year shall earn one personal day in addition to those earned under Article 11, Sections 1.a., 1.b., and 1.c., which will be available for use in the following leave calendar year.
 Sick bereavement leave will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 17; and paid and unpaid leave used for work-related injuries shall count as sick leave for this Section.
-This Section will become effective during the first pay period of the 2012 leave calendar year with the first day granted to eligible employees in leave calendar year 2013.
+Effective with the beginning of the 2017 leave calendar year and the incorporation of personal leave into annual leave, this subsection shall expire.
+A personal leave day earned in accordance with this subsection based on no sick leave usage in leave calendar year 2016 will be converted to an annual leave day consistent with Article 13, Section 1.g.